mvakde/mvakde.github.io/_pages/about.md

 - Cracked JEE in an extremely unconventional manner
 - Accidentally deleted an employee database of Infosys as a kid

-My hobbies are dancing and drumming.
+I casually play soccer/badminton/snooker/squash/the drums.
-I casually play soccer/badminton/snooker (HMU if you're playing in BLR!)
+HMU if you're playing in blr - always up for a game or for jamming

 [xeets @evilmathkid](x.com/evilmathkid)
 [LinkedIn for the cv](www.linkedin.com/in/mvakde)